HalaAlbaqawi/MYPRAYERS-Project/README.md

 ## 3- My Development Process:

-*Designing :  I used figma to Design my app as a sketch.
+* Designing :  I used figma to Design my app as a sketch.

-*Developing : I transformed my sketch into a design in Android Studio, then I started to writting my code and my Functions.
+* Developing : I transformed my sketch into a design in Android Studio, then I started to writting my code and my Functions.

-*Testing : I started to testing my app by using developer Tools such as: 1- Debugging the code, 2-Searching, 3- Brain Storming.
+* Testing : I started to testing my app by using developer Tools such as: 1- Debugging the code, 2-Searching, 3- Brain Storming.

 ## 4- Unsolved problems:

-**Libraries Used**:
+## 5- Libraries Used:

 <hr>